peter-leonov/introscope/README.md

 ## Description

-**TL;DR;** no need to export all the functions/constants of your module just for make it testable, Introscope makes it automatically.
+**TL;DR;** no need to export all the functions/variables of your module just to make it testable, Introscope does it automatically.

-Introscope is (mostly) a babel plugin which allows a unit test code look inside an ES module without rewriting the code of the module just for making it testable.
-Introscope does it by transpiling the module source to a function which exports the full internal scope of a module on the fly.
-This helps separate how the actual application consumes the module via it's exported API and how it gets tested using Introscope with all functions/variables visible and mockable.
+Introscope is (mostly) a babel plugin which allows a unit test code look inside an ES module without rewriting the code of the module.
+Introscope does it by transpiling the module source to a function which exposes the full internal scope of a module on the fly.
+This helps separate how the actual application consumes the module via it's exported API and how it gets tested using Introscope with all functions/variables visible, mockable and spy-able.

-Handy integrations with popular unit testing tools and nice tricks like `Proxy` based wrappers/spies to come soon.
+It has Handy [integration with Jest](#usage).
+Support for more popular unit testing tools and nice tricks like `Proxy` based wrappers/spies to come soon.

 ## Usage

-Install the babel plugin first:
+Install:

 ```sh
 yarn add --dev introscope